cambridge-cares/TheWorldAvatar/MARIE_AND_BERT/Training/readme.md

 ## Relation Prediction

+### File requirement

+1. All the files required for embedding
+2. `score_model_training.tsv`, see  [readme.md for dataset creation](./KGToolbox/readme.md) to create the file
+   The files need to be placed in `MARIE_AND_BERT/DATA/CrossGraph/[ontology_name]/[sub-ontology_name]`

-Relation prediction models can only be trained with the embedding trained.
+Relation prediction models can only be trained after the embeddings are trained.
+The following scripts can be used for training:

 1. `TransEScoreModelTrainer.py` for embeddings with TransE
 2. `TransEAScoreModelTrainer.py` for embeddings with TransEA
 3. `TransRAScoreModelTrainer.py` for embeddings with TransR and TransRA
 4. `ComplexScoreModelTrainer.py` for embeddings wit Complex

-Set up the parameters for training within the script and run the script, the parameters are:
+Set up the parameters for training within the script and run the script.
+The parameters are as follows:

 1. learning_rate
 2. model_name (output name of the model)